ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-development-structure.md

 The `language` folder contains all of our lang files that will be used to display text on a page in whatever language is selected in the user’s account settings.

 ### `/database/migrations`
 The `/database/migrations` folder holds all migrations that will be ran on installation or updating of our add-on.
+Using the CLI, migrations can also be ran indepentantly.

 ### `Model`
 The `Model` folder holds all models that we are creating with our add-on.